Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 - Corollary: When someone shares something scary about their birth story, it's probably because they're (justifiably) proud of surviving something that they never had imagined that they could survive.
 - Related: this also goes for most other scary personal anecdotes.
 - Stop correcting people by immediately telling them what they "*should have said*."
 You are not helping.
-- When you’re feeling awful and aren't sure what to do, pretend you are the person you love the most, and give *them* your best advice.
+- When you're feeling awful and aren't sure what to do, pretend you are the person you love the most, and give *them* your best advice.
 - Without active care and curation, any area in your home will tend to become "storage."
 - Related: "storage" is the least muscular or affirmative use of space in your life.
 Live and active areas represent future possibility; "storage" is an emotionally costly way of warehousing the past.
 - If you see someone photographing a group, offer to take the photo for them so they can get in the picture.
 Please do not steal their camera.